The artists nominated by

 Fomu invited fellow Futures members to be part of the jury that would pick four artists from ten to join the Futures program.
 The jury consisted of Angel Luis Gonzales & Julia Gelezova of Photo Ireland and Daria Tuminas & Yusser al Obaidi of Fotodok.

 Camille Poitevin (b.
 Montreal, Canada, 1996) is a french multidisciplinary artist based in Brussels.
-Installation plays a central role in her practice : drawing from lens-based media, sculpture, and sound, she creates time for introspection in a fast-paced society.
+Installation plays a central role in her practice : drawing from lens-based media, sculpture, sound, and performance, she creates time for introspection in a fast-paced society.
 In doing so, she aims to challenge social norms, unfreezing preconceived ideas in human interactions, social roles, and personal identity.
-Camille Poitevin earned a BA in applied arts from Concordia University in Montreal (2018) and an MA in photography from ENSAV La Cambre in Brussels (2022), where she was awarded a creation grant by the King Baudouin Foundation and the Servix Prize.
-Her work has since been exhibited in Belgium (Beursschouwburg, BPS22, Hangar Art Center, Ateliers Mommen, HISK Gosset Site, CAL Charleroi), the Netherlands (as part of Currents#10 program at Marres Huis voor Hedendaagse Cultuur), France (FRAC Franche-Comté), and Spain (InCadaqués Festival OFF).
-In 2025, she participates in the collective exhibition Art au Centre in public space in Liège and in the .tiff Emerging Belgian Photography exhibition.
+She holds a Bachelor’s degree in Applied Arts from Concordia University in Montreal (2018) and a Master’s degree in Visual Arts (Photography) from ENSAV La Cambre in Brussels (2022).
+During her master’s studies, she was awarded a creation grant from the King Baudouin Foundation as well as the Servix Prize.
+Her work has been presented in Belgium (FOMU, Musée Botanique, Beursschouwburg, BPS22, Hangar Art Center, Ateliers Mommen, HISK Gosset site, CAL Charleroi), the Netherlands (De Brakke Grond, Marres Huis voor Hedendaagse Cultuur), France (FRAC Franche-Comté), and Italy (Fondazione Sant’Elia).
+In 2025, she takes part in the group exhibition Art au Centre in Liège, as well as in the .TIFF Emerging Belgian Photography program presented at FOMU and later at De Brakke Grond, within which she was selected for the European FUTURES Photography platform.
+That same year, she participates in Art Contest at the Musée Botanique, where she receives the Collectors’ Prize.
+She lives and works in Brussels and develops her practice within the collective studio Koekelhouse (Young European Artists).